outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - these structures are necessary for creating a robust algorithm to create a prediction function, bc a typical algorithm will not infer all of these structures bc they are not directly in the input data set points, variables, or their direct interaction spaces containing their connections
     - these structures can be embedded with pre-processing in the input format, but that can lead to problems if processed/embedded incorrectly according to the processed structures' actual meaning
       - using '0.5' as input instead of the 'average health data point', which may or may not be a predictive structure ('difference from average') and may be calculated incorrectly (should be a difference from a different average) so embedding it with a manual standardization may lead to other errors
+        - this would inject a certainty in the input data that may be an error or an uncertainty or may not be resolvable with the existing data
       - also, pre-processing for one of these structures may contradict pre-processing for another structure
     - an algorithm would identify & apply these general useful structures to create relevant useful structures for solving the problem, adjusting the structures as needed to improve the problem-solving intent fulfillment